🔼The name Hadar in the Bible

 🔼Etymology of the name Hadar II

-The name Hadar, whether it's truly a Biblical name or not, could be regarded to come from the verb חדר (hadar II), meaning to surround, or rather from its derived noun חדר (heder), meaning innermost chamber:
+The name Hadar, whether it's truly a Biblical name or not, could be regarded to come from the verb חדר (hadar), meaning to surround, or rather from its derived noun חדר (heder), meaning innermost chamber:

 🔼Hadar II meaning